zAlweNy26/AlweStats/README.md

 - Change the color of the health bar for tamed animals
 - Toggle a reset button in the pause menu to reset the positions of all the blocks with their default values
 - Choose the clock format (12h or 24h)
-- Toggle the current biome text in the WorldStats block instead of the top-left corner in the minimap
+- Toggle the current biome text in the top-right corner in the minimap
-- Toggle the world seed in the WorldStats block
 - Set the string format for the health of environment elements, construction pieces and entities
 - Set the string format for the process status of bushes, plants, fireplaces, beehives and fermenters
 - Set the string format for the cursor coordinates string
-- Set the string format for the ShipStats and MapStats blocks
+- Set the string format for the ShipStats, MapStats, WorldStats, ServerStats and GameStats blocks
 - Set the color of the crosshair and the custom bow charge bar
 - Set the scale of the player marker and the crosshair
 - Toggle a weight fill percentage as an element in the status effects list